Mary Anne Guggenheim

-Mary Anne Guggenheim (born Mary Anne Schoessler in 1935) is a professor of pediatric neurology who was elected to the House of Representatives for the State of Montana in 1998.
+Mary Anne Guggenheim (born Mary Anne Schoessler in 1935) is a professor of pediatric neurology who was elected to the Montana House of Representatives in 1998 for one term.
 She was the first female president of the Child Neurology Society. and received the Roger and Mary Brumback Lifetime Achievement Award from that society in 2009.

 Education

 Guggenheim studied chemistry at Willamette University, then went to the University of Wisconsin for a year of graduate education in biochemistry.
-She then obtained her MD at Harvard University Medical School.
+She then obtained her MD at Harvard Medical School.

 She did her residency in pediatrics at Case Western Reserve University.
 She was inspired by Robert M. Eiben at Cleveland Metropolitan Hospital, who studied infectious disease for years before training to become a pediatric neurologist, and who specialized in poliomyelitis, to complete a 2-year fellowship in neurovirology at the National Cancer Institute of the National Institutes of Health.
 With Alan Rabson, she published three seminal papers on interferons.

 She did another 2-year residency in pediatric neurology, with Phillip Dodge at St. Louis Children's Hospital.
-A third year was spent at the University of Colorado, focusing on neuropathology.
+A third year was spent at the University of Colorado School of Medicine, focusing on neuropathology.

 Work in pediatric neurology

 Guggenheim remained at the University of Colorado, where she became Vice Chair of the Pediatric Department and Program Director of the pediatrics residency.
 She eventually rose to the rank of Distinguished Clinical Professor.

 In 1975, Guggenheim started three child neurology outreach clinics in Montana, Idaho and Wyoming.
 She traveled back and forth between her outreach clinics and the University of Colorado, until 1983, when she moved to Montana to build a child neurology clinic at Shodair Children's Hospital.

 In 1979, Guggenheim organized a meeting of the Child Neurology Society in Keystone, Colorado.
-That year she was elected a councillor of the Executive Committee of the Child Neurology Society.
+That year she was elected a councillor of the executive committee of the Child Neurology Society.
 Two years later she was elected president – the 10th president, and the first female president of the society.

-The montana legislature
+The Montana legislature

-In 1998, Guggenheim was elected as a Democrat to Montana’s House of Representatives, unseating long-time Republican representative Ed Grady.
+In 1998, Guggenheim was elected as a Democrat to Montana's House of Representatives, unseating long-time Republican representative Ed Grady.
 She served only one term.

-Donaldson and guggenheim versus montana
+Donaldson and Guggenheim v.
+Montana

 In a pediatric neurology clinic at the University of Colorado, Guggenheim met a nurse, Jan Donaldson, who would become her life partner, and in 2014, her wife.
 They moved to Montana together in 1983, with their four children.

 Until 1997, "homosexual behavior" was considered a felony in Montana, punishable with a 10-year jail term and a $50,000 fine.
 In 2004, Initiative 96 was passed in Montana, defining marriage as "between one man and one woman."

-In 2010, Donaldson and Guggenheim signed on as lead plantiffs in a suit with the American Civil Liberties Union and five other same-sex couples to sue the state of Montana for failing to provide legal protections for their families in violation of the Montana Constitution's guarantees of equal protection (Donaldson and Guggenheim vs Montana).
+In 2010, Donaldson and Guggenheim signed on as lead plaintiffs in a suit with the American Civil Liberties Union and five other same-sex couples to sue the state of Montana for failing to provide legal protections for their families in violation of the Montana Constitution's guarantees of equal protection (Donaldson and Guggenheim vs Montana).